Glossary term · B

 Definition

-A bearer token is an API access token that grants the bearer the right to access protected resources without additional verification.
+A bearer token is an API access token that grants whoever holds ("bears") it the right to access protected resources, without any further proof of identity — possession alone is sufficient, like cash.
 It is transmitted in the HTTP header

 Related terms